mojoatomic/antikythera-engine-2/docs/VALIDATION.md

 ## Overview

-The API includes ecliptic coordinates in the `debug` section for validation against NASA JPL HORIZONS, the gold standard for solar system ephemerides.
+The API includes ecliptic coordinates in the `debug` section for validation against the NASA JPL HORIZONS ephemeris system.

 ## API Structure